|

 - A

 There must be a suitably equipped and designated First Aid Room for spectators within the boundary of the ground fitted out with services in accordance with Health & Safety requirements.
-The first aid room and the location of the room must be suitably sign posted.

 - B

-- E-G
+- E-H

 From the Appendix: All clubs must provide first aid equipment, including a stretcher, for the use of players and spectators.